willwill96/mono-repo-tools/packages/storybook-package-context-loader/README.md

 # storybook-package-context-loader

-Webpack loader to automatically inject storybook parameters to contextualize the containing package for `.stories.tsx` files
+Webpack loader for mono-repos utilizing [Storybookjs](https://storybook.js.org/) to automatically inject storybook parameters to contextualize the containing package for `.stories.tsx` files

 Using this webpack loader on your stories will add a storybook parameter `packageContext` which has the following information: